syncfusion-content/maui-docs/MAUI/ListView/getting-started.md

 ## Filtering

-The SfListView supports you to filter the records in view by setting predicate to the [SfListView.DataSource.Filter](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_Filter) property.
+The .NET MAUI ListView supports you to filter the records in view by setting predicate to the [SfListView.DataSource.Filter](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_Filter) property.
 Call the [DataSource.RefreshFilter](https://help.syncfusion.com/cr/maui/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_RefreshFilter) method after assigning the `Filter` property for refreshing the view.

 To filter the items based on the Title property of the underlying data by using `FilterContacts` method, follow the code example: